Written by Taher Kameli

 The visas cannot be bought at any price, only granted in exchange for job creation, which cannot be emphasized enough.
 Most headlines instead shoot out words like fraud, scandal, buy-a-visa, pay-to-play, super-rich.
 Out of many thousands of EB-5 projects, the 20 with salacious features get covered.
 Where headlines lead, our government representatives follow.
 EB-5 Program will thrive if the industry gets much better in their public relations efforts, showing a true picture of the program that legislators can come out and support.

-If you want to learn more about EB-5 Program, the Law Offices of Kameli and Associates can assist you in anyway.
-Please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000.
+If you want to learn more about EB-5 Program, the Kameli Law can assist you in anyway.
+Please contact Kameli Law, at firstname.lastname@example.org or 312-233-1000.